Home » Ham Radio

 Category Archives: Ham Radio

-During the Corona Shutdown I had some time to reactivate my Ham-Radio station.
+During the Corona lockdown I had some time to reactivate my Ham-Radio station.
 I strung a wire of 20 meters length from the window of my shack under the roof to a telescopic fishing rod of 6 meters length in my garden.
-Then I wound a 3:12 transformer on a ferrite core, to match the wire to my transmitter (1:16 impedance ratio UnUn transformer).
-I followed the instructions of Steve, G0KYA but made some changes because I wanted to use my antenna only on 40, 20 and 15 meters.
-The SWR is under 1.5 on all of these bands.
+Then I wound an UnUn transformer on a ferrite core, to match the wire to the 50 Ohms output of my transmitter.
+I followed the instructions of Steve, G0KYA but changed the impedance ratio to 1:16 (3:12 winding ratio) which resulted in perfect match on the 40m and 20m bands.
+My explanation for this: Some of the antenna wire was inside my shack.
+This increased the capacitive load at the end of the wire and reduced the impedance at this point.
+On 40m and 20m the SWR is under 1.5 and there is no need to use the antenna tuner of my FT-900.

-My RIG is a 21 years old YAESU FT-900 transceiver.
+This FT-900 transceiver is 21 years old.
 Fortunately, it already had CAT-control.
-The output power was reduced to 1 Watt (30 dBm) for WSPR operation.
+The output power was reduced to 1 Watt for WSPR and 5 Watts for FT8 operation.
 My power supply is a 28 Ah lead acid battery, because all the switch mode supplies that I tried were to noisy.

 I purchased a USB to CAT cable from Steve, G8XGG which works perfectly well.
-For the audio connections from the TRX to the PC I made a transformer box, so that there are no ground loops.
-It also works flawlessly.
+For the audio connections from the TRX to the PC I made a transformer box, so that there were no ground loops.
+It also worked flawlessly.

 My software is WSJT-X running on an old 32 bit laptop under UBUNTU-Linux.